emilylm/atol-canopy/README.md

 - JWT-based authentication with role-based access control
 - RESTful API endpoints for all core biological entities
+- Bulk import API endpoints for organisms, samples, and experiments
 - PostgreSQL database with UUID primary keys and JSONB fields
 - Docker and Docker Compose deployment